 Nice to know we have people like this.
 I’m going to need them.
 For the moment I’ll just push the gas back up and rip the officers’ masks off.
 ‘Keep writing, pinstripe,’ I command.

 Judy offers me a glass of Champagne, clinks her glass against mine, looks up into my eyes and says, ‘Wow!’
-She turns to the girl slaves and says, ‘Our lord Jarno has freed you.
+She turns to the girl slaves and says, ‘Our Lord Jarno has freed you.
 You are all free to go.
 Some of you may return to your families and countries only to face humiliation and contempt.
 I, Judy, may be able to help.
 I am Jarno’s servant and follower.
 He has chosen to make war on those that cause suffering and abuse other people.
-The poor and the weak can turn to him for support; the rich and the cruel must cower.
+The poor and the weak can turn to him for support; the powerful and the cruel must cower.
 We need people in all countries; people who can help this cause – the final battle against evil.
 I can make you strong like me.
 Knives, bullets and bombs will never harm you; no one can resist you once I’ve made you one of us.
 I can do this but Lord Jarno can undo it and inflict pain and death if you stray from the cause.
 This is my promise.
 I will make you the new angels of good.’

 She smiles.
 ‘Sorry, long and scary speech.
 Anyone for another drink?’